arschles/better-actors/README.md

 [here](http://www.slideshare.net/bostonscala/beyond-mere-actors) and
 [here](https://github.com/scalaz/scalaz/blob/master/core/src/main/scala/scalaz/concurrent/Promise.scala).

 This code has a long way to go, so don't rely on it in production. or actually at all right now.
-I have 1-3 done, but 4 is still in progress.

 # How